spannaa/apkToolkit/README.md

 # apkToolkit

-Toolkit for working with apks &amp; jars within multiple projects
+A toolkit for working with apks &amp; jars within multiple projects

-APK TOOLKIT HELP
+WHAT IT CAN DO

+   Decompile
+   Batch decompile
+   Compile
+   Batch compile keeping the original signatures
+   Sign with test keys
+   Sign with release keys
+   Zipalign (after compiling & signing)

 SETUP